Evergreen and Fairview cemeteries are open with modifications to service.

 During these times, prohibited items and outdated decor will be removed from gravesites in compliance with published cemetery regulations to preserve the beauty of the grounds.
 Additionally, items that are tarnished, unsightly, sun-bleached or damaged containers will be removed.

-The Evergreen Cemetery Benevolent Society is dedicated to the history and care of Evergreen Cemetery.
+The Evergreen Heritage is dedicated to the history and care of Evergreen Cemetery.
 They host several historic events including guided walking tours, historic reenactments and a Memorial Day Commemoration in partnership with the cemetery.
 They also work to restore the gravestones of our communities earliest pioneers.
 Visit their website for more information.

 Evergreen and Fairview Cemeteries